sutiialex/sutiialex.github.io/_posts/2019-10-06-type-safe-redux.md

 // !!!
 This one here is not type safe !!! export type FormAction = {
     type: string;
     payload: any
 };

 const onSubmitActionCreator = () => ({type: SUBMIT_ACTION});
-const onNameChangeActionCreator = name => ({type: NAME_CHANGE_ACTION, payload: {name}});
+const onNameChangeActionCreator = name => (
+    {type: NAME_CHANGE_ACTION, payload: {name}}
+);
 const onAmountChangeActionCreator = (currency, amount) => (
     { type: AMOUNT_CHANGE_ACTION, payload: {amount, currency}}
 );

-export const formReducer: Reducer<FormState, FormAction> = (state = {submitted: false}, action): FormState => {
+export const formReducer: Reducer<FormState, FormAction> =
+    (state = {submitted: false}, action): FormState => {
     switch (action.type) {
         case NAME_CHANGE_ACTION:
             return {...state, name: action.payload.name};
         case AMOUNT_CHANGE_ACTION:
+            return {
+                ...state,
-            return {...state, amount: action.payload.amount, currency: action.payload.currency};
+                amount: action.payload.amount,
+                currency: action.payload.currency
+            };
         case SUBMIT_ACTION:
             return {...state, submitted: true};
     }
 };
 ```

 Particularly, see the `FormAction` type.
 This is reminiscent of how people do this in Javascript.
 That is, you define a constant for each action type.
 In the reducer you check the type
 and depending on that you expect a certain type of payload.

 What's the problem with this approach?
 If you mistype a payload field name in the reducer, the type
 checker cannot detect that.
 Your IDE doesn't provide any autocompletion for the payload field in the reducer
-because it's type is `any`.
+because its type is `any`.
 If you refactor your action type, the compiler doesn't guide
 you to also change the reducer and the action creators, thus leaving you with a runtime error.
-Equaly important, the action type is not expressive.
+Equally important, the action type is not expressive.
 You are forced to read the action creators
 (if you are lucky enough to have ones) or the reducers to understand what data should be in each action.

 ## The Type Safe Approach ##

-The first step to making this better is to realize that action is a union type.
+The first step to making this better is to realize that `FormAction` is a union type.
 See
 [my previous post](./2019-09-08-java-pattern-matching.md) about union types.
 That is,
 action is a union of three variants: submit action, change name action and change amount action.
 Depending on the variant, there are different types of data in them.
 We need to tell that to the compiler.